medavox/tuki-nuwa.old/README.md

 Should we remove one of the nasal sounds? they CAN be hard to distinguish from each other when speeking

+* Merge i and e vowels

+These sounds have always been hard to keep separate in my head, possibly because of the english dialect I was raised in.

+I can tell them apart, but I can't always remember which one goes where.

+I can't imagine I'm the only one that struggles to disinguish these sounds.

+As I said earlier, toki pona has an overabundance of sounds;
+it doesn't need all the sounds it does have.

+So why not simplify?

+* There is a similar argument for l and w.

+/l/, and its merged phoneme  /r/, vary a lot in their pronunciation.
+These variations may prove to be mutually unintelligible.
+If we can afford to leave out a sound we can't all agree on, we should.

+If Toki Nawa sounds a bit like baby speak, that probably means I've achieved my aim:
+It should sound so simplistic as to be familiar to everyone.

+So, Toki Nawa's phonemes are:-

+p t k m n s w j

+a i o u

+I'm still not sure about differentiating m and n, as these are easily mistaken for one another.

+This new sound-set means that some close-sounding words are currently homophones; I'll need to fix that.

 ### New Phonotactic Provisional Rules